Making Healthcare Human Again

 What she needed didn’t exist—so she built it.

 Lowcountry Wellness Center became more than a clinic.
-It became a mission-driven space for people who are tired of being dismissed, rushed, and told “everything looks normal” when nothing feels normal.
+It became a mission-driven space for people who are tired of being dismissed, rushed, or told “everything looks normal” when nothing feels normal.

-If you're looking for care that sees all of you, you're in the right place.
+If you’re looking for care that sees the whole you—not just a diagnosis—you’re in the right place.

 Affordable,